-- Lots over I acre shall be landscaped to Firescaping Standards Zones I and II (100 feet). - a.
-Responsibility- homeowner within one year of occupancy - Lots less than 1 acre shall be landscaped to Firescaping Standards for Zone I. - a.
-Responsibility-homeowner within one year of occupancy - Lots 1-11, with the multi-use trail adjacent will treat the remaining area outside the Firescaping Zones to the specifications identified in Appendix B. - a.
-Responsibility- homeowner within one year of accupancy - All fences that border on the open space areas shall be of noncombustible material.
-Pedestrian gates to the open space will be provided and may be lockable. - a.
-Responsibility-homeowner - Driveways over 150 feet shall provide for a turnout near the midpoint of the driveway.
-Vertical clearance for the entire length of the driveway will be 15 feet. - a.
+- Lots over I acre shall be landscaped to Firescaping Standards Zones I and II (100feet).
+(See Appendix A) - a.
+Responsibility- homeowner within one year of occupancy - Lots less than 1 acre shall be landscaped to Firescaping Standards for Zone I. (See Appendix A) - a.
+Responsibility- homeowner within one year of occupancy - On lots less than one acre, firescapaing standards will be implemented to the building front, side and back yards to the lot lines, regardless of the distance to these lines. - a.
+Responsibility- homeowner within one year of occupancy - Lots 14, 15, 18-25, and 54-78 shall have a 30 foot setback from rear property line along the open space. a.
+Responsibility- builder/homeowner - All fences that border on the wildland and /or open space areas shall be of noncombustible material.
+Pedestrian gates to the open space shall be provided and may be lockable. - a.
+Responsibility- homeowner - Driveways over 150 feet shall provide for a turnout near the midpoint of the driveway.
+Vertical clearance for the entire length of the driveway will be 15 feet.
+(Lots 1-12) - a.
+Responsibility-homeowner - Driveways with gates shall be a minimum of 10 feet wide.
+Gates shall be 2 feet wider than the driveway width and at least 30 feet setback from the roadway.
+(Lots 1-12 only) - a.
 Responsibility-homeowner

-- If the driveway exceeds 20% in grade and over 50 feet in length, the residence shall have an approved residential fire sprinkler system built into the residence. - a.
-Responsibility-homeowner - All homes shall have Class A listed roof assembly and siding of fire resistant material.
-Single coat stucco over foam insulation is not acceptable.
-A three coat stucco process is acceptable. - a.
-Responsibility-homeowner - Decks that are cantilevered over the natural slope shall be enclosed. - a.
-Responsibility-homeowner (See Appendix D for guidelines) - El Dorado Hills Fire Department Weed Abatement Resolution shall apply to vacant lots adjacent to lots with structures. - a.
-Responsibility- lot owner and Fire Department - All gates shall meet standards of the El Dorado Hills Fire Department - a.
-Responsibility- developer - Karavi Drive shall be signed "No Parking" on the uphill side. - a.
-Responsibility- developer - The 20 foot wide utility easement that parallels Lots 1-11 shall have the fuels treated, within the easement, annually to the specifications in Appendix B. - a.
-Responsibility- utility purveyors - All lots shall have a 30 foot setback for houses and accessory buildings, or to all property lines, which ever is less and a 30 foot setback from the center of the road.
-(See Item 8, page 8 with lots for setback exception) - a.
-Responsibility-builder
+- If the driveway exceeds 20% in grade and over 50 feet in length, the residence shall have an approved residential fire sprinkler system built into the residence.
+(Lot 1) - a.
+Responsibility-homeowner - Driveways shall have all weather surface capable of supporting a 40,000 pound emergency vehicle.
+All driveways over 16% grade shall be paved. a.
+Responsibility- homeowner - All homes shall have Class A listed roof assembly and siding of fire resistant material.
+One/two coat stucco over foam insulation is not acceptable. - a.
+Responsibility- homeowner - Decks that are cantilevered over the natural slope shall be enclosed. a.
+Responsibility- homeowner (See Appendix D for guidelines) - El Dorado Hills Fire Department Weed Abatement Resolution shall apply to vacant lots adjacent to lots with structures. - a.
+Responsibility- lot owner and Fire Department - All gates shall meet standards of the El Dorado Hills Fire Department a.
+Responsibility- developer - No dips or "speed bumps" on any interior roadway a.
+Responsibility- developer - Fifty foot vehicle and pedestrian access to Open Space "K" east of lot 67 shall be installed with a locked gate for emergency vehicle access as described in Appendix C - a.
+Responsibility- developer - The 10 foot wide trail easement between Lots 75 and 76 shall have the fuels treated, within the easement, annually to the specifications in Appendix B. a.
+Responsibility- developer - The trail easement between Lots 75-76 shall have a 12 foot wide gate with a Knox Box lock and an all weather surface capable of supporting a 40,000 pound emergency vehicle. - a.
+Responsibility- developer - All lots over 1 acre shall have a 30 foot setback for buildings and accessory buildings or to all property lines which ever is less and a 30 foot setback from the center of the road.
+(See Item 6, page 8- lots for setback exception) - a.
+Responsibility- builder - All lots less than 1 acre shall have setbacks as specified in El Dorado County Zoning Ordinance 17.28.040(D) - a.
+Responsibility- builder